-This post is sponsored by Young Playwrights’ Theater, however, I only promote programs, places, and services that I genuinely believe in and think would appeal to KFDC readers.
+This post is paid for by DC Way, however, I only promote programs, services, places, and events that I genuinely believe in and think would appeal to KFDC readers.

 Myths come to life, monsters attack, and heroes must rise!

 Welcome to Camp Half-Blood, where every day is a new adventure.
 From swordplay to potion-making, campers partake in activities that help them build the courage and learn the skills needed to become the champion of their own story.
 At camp, magic is real, and campers train to become heroes in body and mind to prepare for their Quest, an epic adventure that happens every week.
 Dedicated staff and caring counselors build an immersive environment that gets kids invested in stories by making them real.

 Camp Half-Blood’s Washington, DC, camp program is located in Rock Creek Park and will host weekly sessions from June 27 to August 5.

 Intrigued?
 Learn more and sign up here!